tbv001/MusicPlayer/README.md

 ## Configuration

-On first launch, a configuration file is generated at:
+On first launch with the mod installed, a configuration file is generated at:

 ```
 Zumbi Blocks 2 Open Alpha\BepInEx\config\com.theblackvoid.musicplayer.cfg